mauricemach/zappa/README.md

 ### App combo

-There are no "run" blocking calls in node, so you can have multiple servers listening to different ports on the same process.
-To do that with zappa you just need to specify different names and ports:
+There are no "run" blocking calls in node, so you can have multiple apps listening to different ports on the same process.
+To do that with zappa, just name your apps:

     get '/': 'blog'

     app 'chat'
-    port 8001
     get '/': 'chat'

     app 'wiki'
-    port 8002
     get '/': 'wiki'

     $ zappa apps.coffee
-    => App "default" started on port 8000
+    => App "default" started on port 5678
-    => App "chat" started on port 8001
+    => App "chat" started on port 5679
-    => App "wiki" started on port 8002
+    => App "wiki" started on port 5680

+To specify the ports:

+    $ zappa -p 3000,4567,8080 apps.coffee

 ### Splitting up